radwankakar/infrastructure/docs/adr/0015-private-cert-management.md

 - Good, because it can automate the entire process of private cert generation.
 - Good, because we would be remaining in the AWS ecosystem of products.
 - Good, because private cert management would live in the same place we already manage our public certs.
+- Good, because we can continue to use our current set of internal hostnames.
 - Bad, because starting at $400 a month for each private CA required to generate new private certs is fairly prohibitive.

 ## Links